 - Learning and advancing your skills

-Requirements: You possess both creative and technical knowledge of photography elements, and are willing to keep learning and challenging yourself.
-You own or have access to a DSLR camera or a camera similar to this type.
+Requirements: Creative enthusiasm, technical knowledge of photography elements, and a willingness to keep learning and challenging yourself.
+You must own or have access to a good camera.

 Supervisors: Ms. May Yao and Minister of Academics Main responsibilities: - Help students understand class material - Help students prepare for upcoming tests and assignments

 Requirements: Strong academic performance, Patience, Proficiency in English, Effective Communication

 Supervisors: Mr. James Roche Main responsibilities: - Assist staff to run in-house activities - Take attendance on activities - Gather student feedback - Assist in planning activity outings calendar - Attend meetings and collaborate with supervisors

 Requirements: Creative mindset, interest in event planning, good time management, strong organizational skills.